 Users can revoke application permissions using the Apps menu in Settings.

-Android 6.0 requires only dangerous permissions to use a runtime permissions
+Android 6.0 and later requires dangerous permissions to use a runtime permissions

 model.
 Dangerous permissions are higher-risk permissions (such as